-UP police orders 10,000 PPE kits as 28 cops test positive
+UP Police orders 10,000 PPE kits as 28 cops test positive

-The Uttar Pradesh police has ordered over 10,000 personal protective equipments and asked cops above the age of 55 years with health history to stay off the frontline duty after 28 of them tested positive.
-Director General of Police Hitesh Chandra Awasthi also asked district police chiefs to purchase necessary safety kits at local level wherever needed.
+Worried over the safety of its personnel after 28 of them tested positive, the Uttar Pradesh Police has ordered over 10,000 PPE kits and asked cops above the age of 55 years with a health history to stay off the frontline duty.
+Director-General of Police Hitesh Chandra Awasthi also asked district police chiefs to purchase necessary safety kits at the local level wherever needed.

 "Till Thursday, 28 policemen have been found coronavirus positive in different districts of the state," Awasthi told PTI.
 "We have already ordered 10,000 PPE kits.
 But due to shortage, only 3,000-4,000 kits have been received so far.
 Over 6,000 PPE kits are being purchased at the district level," he said.

 "We have to take extra precautions to save our personnel from coronavirus," the state police chief said.
-Directives have been issued to ensure that frontline police personnel, especially in hotspot areas, follow all security protocols using PPE kits, masks, gloves and sanitisers, according to Awasthi.
+Directives have been issued to ensure that frontline police personnel, especially in hotspot areas, follow all security protocols using personal protective equipment (PPE) kits, masks, gloves, and sanitizers, according to Awasthi.

 In the state, there are over 400 hotspots under 248 police stations in 57 of the 75 districts having over 5.8 lakh houses and a population of over 34 lakh, according to the police.
 The DGP said directives had been issued to keep those police personnel, who are have past history of illness, free from frontline duties.